Part-time work of an employee in the private sector

 Employee of an individual employer

-The employee employed directly by an individual does not have to respect a minimum working time.
+As a employee employed directly by an individual, you do not have to respect a minimum weekly working time.

 The remuneration of the part-time employee shall be calculated in proportion to the length of time worked (except treaty provisions or practice more favorable).